fhoedemakers/retroJam/README.md

 # retroJam

 This project is a multi retro console emulator for Adafruit Fruit Jam, capable of emulating a few classic 8-bit systems and even the 16-bit Sega Genesis.
 Support for additional boards may follow.
+Some emulators has savestate support.
 It also can play .wav music files.

 ## Supported Systems

 Use a FAT32 formatted sd-card and put your roms on it.
 You can use folders to origanize them.
 This emulator framework supports the following file extensions:
-- `.nes` - Nintendo Entertainment System
+- `.nes` - Nintendo Entertainment System.
+With save state support.
 - `.md`,`.bin`, `.gen`  - Sega Genesis/MegaDrive
-- `.gg` - Sega Game Gear
+- `.gg` - Sega Game Gear - With save state support.
-- `.sms` - Sega Master System
+- `.sms` - Sega Master System - With save state support.
 - `.gb` - Nintendo GameBoy
 - `.gbc` - Nintendo GameBoy Color